sergess/clime-web/README.md

 Each environment (staging, production, etc) has it's own `.env` file.

+Logs from server are collected in Cloud Run console.
+You can ask devops team to provide you with permissions if you need to have a look at logs.

+In case there are issues on server side, Next.js has it's own global error handling mechanism.
+So, it should catch an error and show 500 page.
+If for some reason Next.js fails to catch an error and server is crushed, supervisor in Cloud Run should restart the server.

 ## Cache

 Cloudflare is used as caching layer in front of the server.